defold/doc/docs/en/manuals/unity.md

 You can create parent-child relationships between game objects.
 In Defold, this can be done only in the Editor inside a "Collection" (explained below) or dynamically in script.
 Game objects cannot contain other game objects as nested objects the way they can in Unity.

 ### Components
 In both engines, Game Objects can be extended with **"Components"**.
-Defold provides the minimal set of essential components.
+Defold provides a minimal set of essential components.
 There is less distinction between 2D and 3D than in Unity (e.g., colliders), so there are fewer components overall, and some from Unity you may miss.

 Read more about [Defold Components here](/manuals/components/).